 - Larger than most models on the market so this will take up considerable room

-This vibration plate is a bit larger than some of the other models that have handles, so once you have it in place, it might be best to leave it here.
+The TX-5000 is a bit larger than some of the other models that have handles, so once you have it in place, it might be best to leave it here.
 The easy to read display helps you keep track of your goals while you’re using it, and the base ensures your feet stay in place.
 Assembly is required, so it will take some time to set up.
 The oscillating vibration makes it perfect for those seeking weight loss.

 Vibration based exercise isn’t anything new.
 Vibration plates have been around for a long time, and the benefits speak for themselves.
 Platforms that use oscillating or tri-planar vibration can be beneficial for users based on their specific goals.

 Routine use of vibration plates has been shown to increase muscle tone and bone density.
 Users also have better circulation, increased balance, and can help aid in weight loss efforts.
-These benefits are achievable in a very short time, making vibration plates ideally suited to users who have very bust lives.
+These benefits are achievable in a very short time, making them ideally suited to users who have very bust lives.
 Vibration training is quickly gaining in popularity thanks to the need to be efficient and economical with free time.

 Anyone can use a vibration plate, but they’re especially useful for those who are just starting on their path to wellness.
 Convenience factors like platform size and portability aren’t going to directly impact your success with vibration plates, but they might give you an added incentive to continue using it.